azmain/spring-boot/README.md

 	* I imported the project in my IDE(STS)
 	* I edited the properties to connect with mysql database
 	* Created Controller, Model, Bean, Manager in my project

+	* Created user registration process, added cors header with the response in the controller through annotation

 ## Controller ##
 Controller accept all the requestes and return response.